 - You recorded a multi-sport event such as triathlon, duathlon, or brick.

-How do I split an activity:
+How do I split an activity?

-- Click the wrench icon and choose Split.
+- Click the ellipses and choose Split.

 - You'll be taken to the My Activities page where you'll see your new activities.
 Split activities will retain the name of the original activity.